 If you think you will be losing out by changing to a 1 x crankset, you are wrong.
 The reality is that you do not lose out on much of a gearing range.
 Thanks to the wide drivetrains you can pair with the best single speed cranksets, you still get plenty of gears, just without the hassle of a front mech.

 By dropping to one chainring up front, you reduce weight (losing the front mech, shifter, and extra cogs), reduce maintenance, and your mountain bike has less to go wrong.
 They also look sleek and remove the need for an extra gear cable and shifter on your bars.

 All the single speed cranksets for a mountain bike on this come in 32t.
-You will notice that this is a lot smaller than those designed for the track or road.
+You will notice that this is a lot smaller than those designed for the road or track bikes.